Sully Erna: Memoir

+Life Story Documentary

+"I Stand Alone: The Sully Erna Story" is a documentary film, produced, edited, and co-written by Noah Berlow, with direction by Troy Smith, providing a glimpse into Sully Erna's remarkable journey from adversity to triumph in the music industry.

 Poker

-Erna participated in the 2006 World Series of Poker main event in which he made a brief appearance on the ESPN broadcast of the event; it was mentioned that he was the last of the celebrity entries.
+Erna participated in the 2006 World Series of Poker main event, in which he made a brief appearance on the ESPN broadcast of the event; it was mentioned that he was the last of the celebrity entries.
 He finished in 713th out of 8,773 earning him $17,730.

 Erna also played in the 2007 World Series of Poker main event.
 After the elimination of Tobey Maguire, Erna was the final celebrity remaining.
 He placed in 237th out of a field of 6,358, earning $45,422.
 To complement his placing at the World Series of Poker, he placed 2nd in a preliminary event at Bellagio's 5 Diamond World Poker Classic, where he lost to J.C Tran but earned $307,325 as a consolation.

 Erna also competed in the 2007 VH1 Celebrity Rock and Roll Tournament with Ace Frehley, Vinnie Paul, Scott Ian, and Dusty Hill.
 Erna took second, losing to Scott Ian of Anthrax.

 Erna returned to play in the 2013 World Series of Poker.
 "I'm making my comeback!
 I've studied the game.
 I'm getting the itch to play poker again", Erna said during an interview with Playbook.